 From the Editor

-European Board of Veterinary Specialisation Award winner 2016
+European Board of Veterinary Specialisation Award for outstanding contributions to veterinary specialisation

 The ‘EBVS Specialisation Award’ was instituted by the European Board of Veterinary Specialisation (EBVS) in 2013 “to acknowledge outstanding contributions to the course of veterinary specialisation in Europe” made by an individual or organisation.
-In 2016, the award was presented to Professor Erik Teske, Diplomate of the European College of Veterinary Internal Medicine – Companion Animal and Honorary Associate of the European College of Veterinary Clinical Pathology, for his significant contribution to the establishment of the European system for veterinary specialisation.
+In 2017, the third award was presented to Professor Frank Gasthuys, Diplomate of the European College of Veterinary Anaesthesia and Analgesia, for his significant and outstanding contribution to specialization in veterinary anaesthesia and analgesia in Europe and to veterinary specialization in Belgium and in Europe.
 More …

 Things to do…